 If skiing in one country isn’t enough, you can do Italy and France in one day with the Milky Way area.
 Its 400km of pistes connect a web of resorts – from the family-friendly to the party-hard – stretching across Sauze d’Oulx, Sestriere, Sansicario and Claviere in Italy and over the border to Montgenèvre.

-Last but not least, the Monte Rosa ski area brings together Champoluc, Gressoney and the remote resort of Alagna in the Piemonte.
-One of Europe’s best-kept secrets, there’s 180km of piste - and extensive off piste - to explore, with panoramic views and relatively unspoilt villages.
+Last but not least, the Monte Rosa ski area brings together Champoluc, Gressoney and the remote resort of Alagna in Piedmonte.
+One of Europe’s best-kept secrets, there’s 180km of piste – and extensive off piste – to explore, with panoramic views and relatively unspoilt villages.

-Best for families – Hotels in Claviere and Passo Tonale are home to our Pepi Penguin Nursery and Whizz Kids Clubs, while La Thuile has a friendly, family-focused village.
+Best for families – Hotels in Claviere and Passo Tonale are home to our Pepi Penguin Nursery and Beanie Bear Club, while La Thuile has a friendly, family-focused village.

-Best for après – Sauze D’Oulx has long been renowned for its active nightlife, although these days there's a more of a mix of classy bars to go with the boisterous pubs.
+Best for après – Sauze D’Oulx has long been renowned for its active nightlife, although these days there are plenty of classy bars mixed in with the boisterous pubs.

 Best for beginners – Bardonecchia’s well-groomed runs are a good place to start, Kronplatz has an enviable lift system and Arabba offers some of the most scenic starter slopes around.

-Best for intermediates – Courmayeur’s variety is great for improving skiers, while Pila is mostly red runs and Arabba gives great access to the intermediate-friendly Sella Ronda circuit.
+Best for intermediates – Cormayeur’s variety is great for improving skiers, while Pila is mostly red runs and Arabba gives great access to the intermediate-friendly Sella Ronda circuit.